llancon/Healthie-project/Class design/README.md

 - `initialize(name)`: Initializes an instance of the `Animal` class with the given name.
 - `eat(food)`: Represents the animal eating the specified food.
 The animal makes noise when eating.
-- `likes?(food)`: Checks if the animal likes the given food.
-- `make_noise`: Abstract method to be implemented by subclasses.

 ## Cat